Take 6

 Take 6 is an American a cappella gospel sextet formed in 1980 on the campus of Oakwood College in Huntsville, Alabama.
 The group integrates jazz with spiritual and inspirational lyrics.
 Take 6 has received several Grammy Awards as well as Dove Awards, a Soul Train Award and nominations for the NAACP Image Award.

-The band has worked with Ray Charles, Joe Sample, Nnenna Freelon, Gordon Goodwin, Don Henley, Whitney Houston, Al Jarreau, Quincy Jones, k.d. lang, Queen Latifah, The Manhattan Transfer, Johnny Mathis, Brian McKnight, Luis Miguel, Marcus Miller, Joe Sample, Ben Tankard, Randy Travis, CeCe Winans, Stevie Wonder and Jacob Collier.
+The band has worked with Ray Charles, Joe Sample, Nnenna Freelon, Gordon Goodwin, Don Henley, Whitney Houston, Al Jarreau, Quincy Jones, k.d. lang, Queen Latifah, The Manhattan Transfer, Johnny Mathis, Brian McKnight, Luis Miguel, Marcus Miller, Joe Sample, Ben Tankard, Randy Travis, CeCe Winans, Kenny Rogers, Stevie Wonder and Jacob Collier.
 All original members grew up in the Seventh-day Adventist Church.

 Biography

 Oakwood College years

 In 1980, Claude McKnight, older brother of R&B musician Brian McKnight, formed an a cappella quartet, The Gentlemen's Estates Quartet, at Oakwood College (now Oakwood University), a Seventh-day Adventist university in Huntsville, Alabama, where he was a freshman.
 He auditioned students for the group.
 While rehearsing in a campus bathroom to prepare for a performance, Mark Kibble heard them singing.
 He joined the harmonizing, adding a fifth part with them onstage that night.
 Kibble invited Mervyn Warren to join the group, which performed under the name Alliance.
 Alliance performed in local churches and on campus with a changing roster of members.
 In 1985, the lower half of the group (bass, baritone, and second tenor) left after graduating.
 Alvin Chea, Cedric Dent, and David Thomas joined.